FCT-discord/FCT/README.md

 # FCT

-(F*ck Corperation Tactics)
+(F*ck Corporation Tactics)

-A simple discord user application/bot that lets you download videos from external websites directly to any chat you want.
+A simple Discord user application/bot that lets you download videos from external websites directly to any chat you want.

 ## Installation